Futures Intelligence: Types of Futures Knowledge

 Futures intelligence aims to support decision making, whether it concerns strategy, innovation, risk analysis or any other future-related activity.
 It helps the organisation, public or private, to achieve its goals and ensure its survival in an unpredictable and challenging environment.

 Future Intelligence is usually collected and analysed by trained futurists and presents potential future effects and developmental paths in a clear, concise and informative manner.
 The information found on the Futures Platform's future change database is an excellent example of Futures Intelligence.
-Start a free trial of Futures Platform to explore 700+ future-focused phenomena categorised into timeframes and get a head-start in your scenario work.
-Are you already a user?
-Log in here.

 CATEGORIES OF FUTURES INTELLIGENCE